In No Rush To Kiss.

 “Drop me off at the end of the driveway,” I said.

-All I had left was just a couple bus tickets in my wallet.
-I spent the rest of New Year's Eve getting myself back to my apartment in the projects.
-I ended up having to take the three bus rides home because the subway as I expected had already stopped running.
+All I had left was just a couple bus tickets in my wallet and I spent the rest of New Year's Eve getting myself back to my apartment in the projects.

-She probably thinks that I didn’t like her or I didn’t have such a good time on our date.
+She probably thinks I didn’t have such a good time on our date.
 Not true at all.
-The truth was I was too nervous to make the first move and give her a kiss at midnight or to kiss her goodnight when I dropped her off at home.
+The truth is I was too nervous to make the first move and give her a kiss at midnight or to even kiss her goodnight when I dropped her off at home.

 I know, I know, I totally blew it.